sillsdev/ptx2pdf/docs/documentation/figures.md

 Per-image category adjustments are also possible.
 See below.
 ### Caption font and size

-As noted above, caption styling is controled via the `fig` marker in the stylesheet.
+As noted above, caption styling is controlled via the `fig` marker in the stylesheet.
 Font-related styles can be selected in the normal manner.
-For multi-line captions, the line spacing may be controlled by modification of `\LineSpacing` (in the same scaleable units as parameter `\FontSize`) or
+For multi-line captions, the line spacing may be controlled by modification of `\LineSpacing` (in the same scalable units as parameter `\FontSize`) or
 `\BaseLine` (units must be supplied).

 ### No Captions and references at all